 5. Creating a dog-friendly workplace: According to a survey by American Pet Products, 1 in 5 companies allow pets in the workplace.
-It goes on to state that companies that allow pets in the workplace see a lower rate of employee absenteeism, more willingness to work longer hours, and an overall more productive environment.
+It goes on to state that companies that allow pets in the workplace see a lower rate of employee absenteeism, more willing to work longer hours, and an overall more productive environment.
 “Dog-friendliness may generate more loyalty for the company as a whole. “ (INC)

 4. Referral Hiring: When a current employee recommends a friend for a job at your company, it might be less for the cash bonus and more for the “bonus” of working with someone they like.
 It’s more likely that the hire will fit in with your company culture and stay with the company for the long run.

 3. Gamifying: “Gamification is the process of making non-game things more game-like, such as making a business contest more competitive by adding a leaderboard or achievements.
-At the U.K.’s Department for Work and Pensions, they created a game to foster innovation and social collaboration and within 18 months there were over 4,500 users. ” (Venturebeat) Gamification introduces an addictive reward system which identifies goals and highlights the employees’ accomplishments (all tenets in reducing turnover).
+At the U.K.’s Department for Work and Pensions, they created a game to foster innovation and social collaboration and within 18 months there were over 4,500 users. ” (Venturebeat) Gamification introduces an addictive reward system that identifies goals and highlights the employees’ accomplishments (all tenets in reducing turnover).

 2. Food: Providing healthy meal options within your office leads to more productivity, inter-office camaraderie, happier and healthier employees, and…surprise…lower employee turnover.
 When companies, like Google, offer employees gourmet meals, there isn’t much reason to go “off-campus.”
 Employees spend less time out of the office and your competitors lose the opportunity to take your top talent out to lunch.